-Crazy post card – images need context
+Crazy post cards – even pictures need context

 Ok, so this is a old vintage crazy graphic.
 Not sure what to make of it.
 Even though a picture is worth a thousand words, sometimes its just a few WORDS that really shed light to the context.